Credibility in Second-Price Auctions: An Experimental Test

 We do not view this as overly restrictive or harmful to external validity, since many real-world auctions also feature a small number of active bidders.\footnote{\citet{agranov} note that, in 2013, 27\% of eBay auctions had only two bidders while 77\% of eBay auctions had five or fewer bidders.} Finally, we acknowledge that it is a challenge to successfully induce a non-credible auction in the laboratory.
-In particular, it is crucial that both the rules of the auction and the ability of sellers to break the rules are common knowledge.
-Although we leave the final judgment to the reader, we believe that our experimental instructions manage to accomplish both tasks.\footnote{The instructions for all treatments are provided in the Online Appendix.} We also included a quiz to secure comprehension of the instructions.
-The experiment did not begin until all subjects correctly answered all the quiz questions.
+In particular, it is crucial that both the rules of the auction and the seller's strategy space are common knowledge.
+Our experimental instructions emphasize both of these features.\footnote{The instructions for all treatments are provided in the Online Appendix.} We also include a quiz to verify subjects' comprehension of the instructions.
+The experiment does not begin until each subject correctly answers all the quiz questions.